Marine Control Systems for ROVs, UUVs, USVs and Underwater Robotics

 Updated:

-Marine control systems are engineered hardware and software solutions that manage propulsion, steering, power distribution, and vessel response in unmanned and optionally crewed maritime platforms.
-Within Unmanned Systems Technology, these systems are designed to support remote operation, supervisory control, and autonomous behaviors while maintaining reliability in harsh marine environments.
+Marine control systems manage propulsion, steering, power distribution, and vessel response in unmanned and optionally crewed maritime platforms.
+These systems are designed to support remote operation, supervisory control, and autonomous behaviors while maintaining reliability in harsh marine environments.

 Types of Marine Control Systems